 Date Rate per hour Max Biweekly

-April 1, 2019 75¢ \$52.50
+April 1, 2022 82¢ \$57.40

-April 1, 2020 77¢ \$53.90
+April 1, 2023 88¢ \$61.60

-April 1, 2021 79¢ \$55.30
+April 1, 2024 TBD TBD

-31.8 Weekly Indemnity
+31.8 Auxiliary Illness and Injury Leave and Weekly Indemnity

-(a) Auxiliary employees are eligible for weekly indemnity benefits upon accumulation of 400 hours of auxiliary seniority.
+- (a) Auxiliary employees who have completed 90 consecutive days of employment, and who are not eligible for benefits pursuant to 31.12 (Eligibility Requirements for Benefits), shall be entitled to up to five days of paid illness and injury leave. - (b) Auxiliary employees are eligible for weekly indemnity benefits upon accumulation of 400 hours of auxiliary seniority.
 Once established, eligibility for weekly indemnity is retained unless the auxiliary employee loses auxiliary seniority.
 Weekly indemnity benefits are payable for each period of illness up to a maximum of 15 weeks at 60% of the auxiliary employee's normal average earnings.
 Normal average earnings are calculated by averaging the total of the straight-time compensation and the compensation paid in accordance with Clause 31.7 - Health and Welfare in the six most recent biweekly pay periods in which earnings occurred.
+The period of weekly indemnity benefits up to a maximum of 15 weeks will be reduced by the period of any leave taken under (a) above respecting each case of illness.